aplumafreak500/ttv-php-wrapper/Readme.md

 * channel - Channel to tune into.
 Channel must be live.
 Defaults to "twitch".
 * v - Tune to the video stream.
 If set to 0, use the audio-only stream.
 Defaults to 1.
 * fmt - Zero-based stream ID.
-If a channel has quality options, this can be set from 0 for "Source" through 4 for "Mobile". "fmt=5" is equalivalent to "v=0".
+If a channel has quality options, this can be set from 0 for "Source" through 6 for 144p (some channels may have less options  available, depending on that channel's streaming settings). "fmt=6" is equalivalent to "v=0".
 Channels that do not have quality options can only use 0 for Source or 1 for Audio Only.
 Defaults to 0.

 ## License
 This software is licensed under the GNU General Public License v3.